jycybersec/SNORT-IDS-IPS/README.md

 Metasploitable Linux VM "192.168.48.130"

 ## Process
- - Snort rules can be manually created, by modifying the 'local.rules' file in the '/etc/nsm/rules' directory.
+ - Snort rules can be manually created, by modifying the `local.rules` file in the `/etc/nsm/rules` directory.
- - After the 'local.rules' file is modified and saved, the rules will need to be updated by running the following command: 'sudo rule-update'.
+ - After the `local.rules` file is modified and saved, the rules will need to be updated by running the following command: `sudo rule-update`.
-  - If any errors are encountered, use the 'sudo sostat' command, to view Security Onions service status.
+  - If any errors are encountered, use the `sudo sostat` command, to view Security Onions service status.

 ## ICMP Echo Reply Rule